HubReb/imitkd_ast/README.md

 bash eval_script.sh ${name of file that contains the list of file names}
 ```

-The detokenized BLEU scores can then be found in the folder `result_scores`.
+The detokenized BLEU scores can be found in the folder `result_scores`.
 The name of each file in this folder is `${file_name}_detokenized_bleu_score`.

 ## Conclusions

 ImitKD for AST with a NMT expert results in more performant models than can be achieved for NLL training (except COVOST2 RNNs).
-But AST transformers are required to efficiently utilize the expert and consequently outperform KD.
+But AST transformers are required to efficiently utilize the expert and outperform KD.

 Moreover, we found the audio transcripts in the dataset can be replaced with transcripts generated by an ASR model if the target translations are not replaced: For samples with incorrect transcripts, the expert views the prefix that is determined by the target translations as an incorrect translation of the input transcript as it cannot determine that its input is incorrect:
 The expert lattempts to continue the student hypothesis in a manner that turns the "incorrect" translation of the generated transcript into a correct one.
-As the above tables show the models trained with generated transcript achieve comparable performance.
+As the above tables show, the models trained with generated transcript achieve comparable performance.

 ## References